Austin Pool Maintenance Guide to Algae

 How Algae Affects Your Pool

 The algae that you find in your pool is generally not dangerous to people or animals.
 It is unsightly, however, and it can create slippery surfaces and drowning risks due to a lack of visibility.
-Algae is a sign that the water chemistry is not under control.
+Pool algae is a sign that the water chemistry is not under control.
 Therefore, more dangerous organisms, like E-coli bacteria, could be present.

 Changes Your Pools pH